 Estate Settlement of Property

 Property (i.e. real estate) to most people living in Singapore is an emotional asset.
-Put aside its unique ability to increase in financial value over time, property is also a place where family is raised and kept.
-Yet there are many instances where the death of a property sole- or co-owner resulted in the forced sale of the property and, sometimes, the break up of the family.
+Putting aside its unique ability to increase in financial value over time, property is also a place where family is raised and grows together.
+Yet there are many instances where the death of a property sole- or co-owner results in the forced sale of the property and, sometimes, the breakup of the family.
 This is due to a lack of awareness of the issues and costs involved in estate settlement and the continuous maintenance of property.

 Estate Settlement of a Property under Sole Ownership